pnp/script-samples/scripts/flow-export-all-flows-in-environment/README.md

 When was the last time you backed up all the flows in your environment?

 By combining the CLI for Microsoft 365 and PowerShell along with a new pure PnP PowerShell example we can make this task easy and repeatable.
-There

 This script will get all flows in your default environment and export them as both a ZIP file for importing back into Power Automate and as a JSON file for importing into Azure as an Azure Logic App.